 Innovative Education in Downtown Orlando

-In partnership with Valencia College, the new campus will serve approximately 7,700 students in the heart of downtown Orlando.
+In partnership with Valencia College, the campus serves more than 7,000 students in the heart of downtown Orlando.
 In addition to academics, UCF Downtown offers students a complete campus experience with student housing, dining, recreation, wellness, volunteer and service opportunities, as well as student clubs and organizations.

 Flexible and Technology Enhanced Classrooms

-Led by the Office of Instructional Resources, the furniture and technology in downtown campus classrooms will help facilitate active learning.
+Led by the Office of Instructional Resources, the furniture and technology in downtown campus classrooms helps facilitate active learning.
 Research supports that active learning strategies improve student learning outcomes.

 UCF is moving to a model where all classrooms can better support active learning methods of teaching.
 Active learning is not a technology, nor a furniture solution.
 Active learning is a teaching practice facilitated with technology and furniture, but at its core is achieved through the activities practiced in the space by faculty and students.

-All of the furniture will be mobile, including the instructor podium, and there is a projector in every room.
+All of the furniture is mobile, including the instructor podium, and there is a projector in every room.

 The classrooms at UCF Downtown are designed to feel familiar while also encouraging a variety of teaching practices:

-All of the furniture will be mobile, including the instructor podium.
+All of the furniture is mobile, including the instructor podium.
 The in-room computer can be controlled with a wireless mouse and keyboard allowing the faculty member or presenter to be anywhere in the classroom.

-The multimedia equipment will be smaller and in a corner, out of the way of the students and faculty so that almost the entire room becomes usable floor space for teaching and learning activities.
+The multimedia equipment is smaller and in a corner, out of the way of the students and faculty so that almost the entire room becomes usable floor space for teaching and learning activities.

 There is a projector in every room, just as there are in existing classrooms.
 Some rooms have additional monitors on the other walls that will mirror the content on the projector.
 No matter how the furniture is arranged or where the student looks they will be able to see the content.